chrisakroyd/random-seedable/README.md

 ### LCG

 Linear Congruential Generator (LCG) is a simple generator originally devised in 1951, if you need something quick with minimal memory usage and not the best quality randomness, this is for you.
+32 bits of output.

 ##### Parameters